kubernetes-sigs/kueue/keps/79-hierarchical-cohorts/README.md

 * Lending limit specified at the Cohort levels means that the rest of the organization tree cannot borrow more from the subtree than the given value.

-Preemmptions and resoruce reclamation will happen among the whole cohort structure, in the similar fashion as they are executed now.
+Preemptions and resource reclamation will happen among the whole cohort structure, in the similar fashion as they are executed now.

 ### User Stories (Optional)